meeshkan/hmt/docs/BUILD.md

   "required": ["id", "name"]
 }
 ```
 We call this `gen` mode because it can be used to generate synthetic data from types.
 For example, when testing an API, `meeshkan mock` will serve synthetic data based on this spec.
-A user will always have an integer id greater than 0, a name that is a first name, and may have an age between 0 and 200.
+Using the previous response example, we can see that a user will always have an integer `id` greater than 0, a `name` that is a first name, and may have an `age` between 0 and 200.

 ### `replay` mode

 Alternatively, `replay` mode will serve back rote fixtures recorded from the API.
-Using one of the API calls as above, let's examine the spec that Meeshkan produces in replay mode.
+The following API call, let's examine the spec that Meeshkan produces in `replay` mode.

 `https://myapi.com/users/3`
 ```json
 { "id": 3, "name": "Helga" }
 ```

-Meeshkan will build a schema that contains the exact response received as a `200` resposne from `GET /uses/3`.
+Meeshkan will build a schema that contains the exact response received as a `200` response from `GET /uses/3`.

 ```json
 {